cunnie/writings/i_am_become_forever.md

 "It wasn't a cable — it was a silvery strand.
 And yes, I plucked it with my hand.
 With all my hands."

-"You mean with «both» your hands."
+"You mean with 'both' your hands."

 "No, I mean with all my hands.
 I was using hundreds of hands at the time."